 Police: Domestic dispute led to fatal shooting in Johnstown's West End

 Apr.
-28—A Johnstown man is accused of killing his wife during a dispute inside their West End apartment late Monday, taking her life with a single gunshot to the head.
+29—A Johnstown man is accused of killing his wife during a dispute inside their West End apartment late Monday, taking her life with a single gunshot to the head.

 Police said an 11-year-old boy was also in the home.